IgniteUI/indigo-design-docfx/en/components/list-skeleton.md

 <img class="responsive-img" src="../images/list_skeleton_item_primary.png" srcset="../images/list_skeleton_item_primary@2x.png 2x" />
 <img class="responsive-img" src="../images/list_skeleton_item_secondary.png" srcset="../images/list_skeleton_item_secondary@2x.png 2x" />

-## Primary Action in Sketch
+## Primary Action in Figma and Sketch

-There are 4 interchangeable Skeleton List Item Primary Actions like the standard [List Item](list-item.md) that are listed below available as `Symbol Overrides`.
-Thanks to Smart Layout, they can be adjusted further by setting unnecessary elements to ~No Symbol.
+There are 5 interchangeable Skeleton List Item Primary Actions available in Figma and 4 available as `Symbol Overrides` in Sketch.
+The Skeleton List Item Primary Actions are like the standard [List Item](list-item.md).
+Thanks to the Smart Layout in Sketch, List Items can be adjusted further by setting unnecessary elements to ~No Symbol.

 |                              |                                                                                                  |                                                                                                                                            |
 | ---------------------------- | ------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------ |